jdgio2/cs-club-portfolio-w3/README.md

-# CS Club Portfolio
+# CS Club Portfolio Week 1

 ## 📌 Overview

-This repository contains the starter code for the CS Club portfolio project.
-We'll be building a personal portfolio website using React and Vite.
+This repository contains the completed code for Week 1 of the CS Club React Portfolio project.

 ## 📦 Setup Instructions